Kvitsøy Vessel Traffic Service Centre: History

 Proposals for a VTS serving Boknafjorden and Rogaland were launched in the wake of the 1992 opening of Fedje Vessel Traffic Service Centre.
 Kvitsøy was mentioned early on as a potential site, although sites in Stavanger/Sandnes were also considered.
 Funding for preliminary work was granted by the government in 1997.
 Horten Vessel Traffic Service Centre, which serves the Oslofjord, was prioritized ahead of Kvitsøy and opened in 1999.
 The Coastal Administration announced in 2002 that they would centralize pilot dispatching and that Kvitsøy VTS would take over all such activities in Western Norway and Central Norway, including the dispatching taking place at Fedje VTS.

 Rogaland has heavily trafficked sea lanes, with about 300,000 annual sailings and about ten annual accidents.
 The decisive reason for establishing a VTS in the area was the establishment of a gas terminal at Kårstø.
 It receives about six hundred annual gas tankers.
 The environmental impact of an accident was considered so high that increased precautions were needed.
 VTSes cover their operating expenses entirely through charging a safety fee on all commercial ships docking in the jurisdiction.
 Half the operating costs of Kvitsøy were placed on gas tankers to Kårstø, initially 74 øre per gross tonnage.
 All other ships were charged 19 øre per gross tonne.
 There were local reactions to this, as Rogaland ports would have a charge which for instance Bergen Port would not receive, as Fedje VTS was entirely financed through fees levied on tankers.

 Construction of the facility cost 80 million Norwegian krone, including six radar stations.
 Kvitsøy VTS opened on 3 January 2003.
 At the time of opening the facility supported Automatic Identification System, but the system was not mandatory until 2008.
 Until then the VTS had several areas which fell into radar shadow.
 Annual operating costs were initially 12 million kroner per year.

 Initially the VTS also housed a remove pilot station, allowing for the remote guidance of vessels from Kvitsøy.
 This was carried out by at least one of the traffic controllers being a certified pilot.
 The goal of the project was better use of resources.
-The trial was carried out for access to Norsk Hydro Karmøy, to Ryfylke and Dusavik in Stavanger.
+The trial was carried out for access to Norsk Hydro Karmøy, to Ryfylke and Dusavik in Stavanger Municipality.
 A 2005 report concluded that the remote piloting service was not able to cut costs or improve safety and was subsequently abolished.

 The center received a full technical upgrade in 2014.
 The six magnetron radars were replaced with new solid-state radars, costing 50 million kroner.
 These allow for higher resolution combined with longer range.
 A 30-million upgrade was also carried out on the technical equipment at the station, allowing for a better overview and real-time updates on ship positions.
 Kvitsøy was the first of the Norwegian VTSes which received the new systems.